dansanderson/mega65-welcome-guide/using-jtag.md

 `PRG`:

 -   Sends a `.PRG` program file and runs it immediately.
 -   M65Connect prompts you with options: whether to run in C64 mode, how it would be loaded from disk, and others.

 `SID`:

 -   Sends a `.SID` music file and plays it using a built-in SID player.
 -   Press number keys to select tracks in multi-track SIDs.
 -   It's ugly, but it works!

 ![MEGA65's built-in SID player, playing a track sent via M65Connect](screenshots/m65connect_sidplayer.png)

 `BIT`:

 -   Sends a `.BIT` bitstream file, and resets using this file as the core.
 -   Note that this takes the `.BIT` file, not the `.COR` file.
 Most cores provide files in both formats.
 -   This does not install the core in a slot, it just runs the core for the current session.

 `HIC`:

-- Sends a "Hickup" file, what MEGA65 calls its startup routine.
+-   Sends a "Hickup" file, which temporarily updates the Hypervisor.
 -   Only useful for developers working on the system software.

 `ROM`:

 -   Sends a MEGA65 ROM and resets with it in memory.

 `BAS`:

 -   Sends a text file as if it is being typed into the MEGA65, such as a BASIC program listing.
 -   This capability is limited to a subset of the PETSCII character set.
 It conflates ASCII letter casing and does not support special characters.

 ```{tip}
 If you're developing a BASIC program on your PC to send to the MEGA65 over the JTAG connection for testing, you might prefer converting it to a PRG and sending the PRG instead of trying to send the BASIC program listing.
 See "The m65 command line tool" below for an example workflow.